ctmrbio/run_in_parallel/README.md

 # README #

-This script on a SLURM managed cluster such as [UPPMAX](http://uppmax.uu.se) to start run simple command in parallel across several cores and nodes in a simple way.
+This script can be used on a SLURM managed cluster such as [UPPMAX](http://uppmax.uu.se) to run simple command in parallel across several cores and nodes in a simple way.

 ## Overview of features ##